• Skip to primary navigation

 Instructions

-• To make the galette dough: combine the flour, salt and pepper in the bowl of a food processor.
-Give it a few quick pulses to blend the ingredients together.
-Add the butter and pulse until the mixture resembles coarse crumbs.
-Add the cheese and drizzle the egg and pulse until a ball just begins to come together.
+• Pulse flour, salt, and pepper in a food processor.
+Add cold butter and pulse until the mixture resembles coarse crumbs.
+Add shredded cheddar and pulse briefly to combine.
+Drizzle in the egg and pulse just until the dough begins to come together.

-• Form dough into a disk, wrap in plastic and chill until firm, at least 30 minutes.
+• Form into a disk, wrap, and chill for at least 30 minutes.

 Notes